1923 Bellbird Mining Disaster: Investigation

 A coronial inquest and a Royal Commission were conducted.
-The inquest was held over 9 days from 4 September to 4 October by coroner George Brown at the Cessnock Court House which included a jury of six people and forty two witnesses.
-This first of the two inquests into the accident was somewhat inconclusive in its conclusions.
-The first jury verdict eventually found that the deceased met their deaths from carbon monoxide poisoning which was caused by either a fire or explosion yet “there was no evidence to show how such fire of explosion was caused”.
-They found that the evidence does not provide definitely how the disaster originated.
+The inquest was held over 9 days from 4 September to 4 October by coroner George Brown at the Cessnock Court House which included a jury of six people and forty-two witnesses.
+The first jury verdict was inconclusive, finding that the deceased met their deaths from carbon monoxide poisoning which was caused by either a fire or explosion yet “there was no evidence to show how such fire of explosion was caused”.
+They found that the evidence did not provide definitely how the disaster originated.
 They also stressed that the great weight of evidence shows that the mine was a safe one but that such an accident could occur in any mine in the local coalfields justifying the need for a central rescue station.
 Jury further argued the need for more strict regulations governing safety in the coal mines of NSW.

 A second inquest was held by George Brown on 20 May 1925.
-This new inquest yielded very little new information to add to the findings of the original inquest but did seem to go out of its way to mention the possibility that the fire was started as a result of employee negligence.
+This new inquest yielded very little new information to add to the findings of the original inquest but emphasised the possibility that the fire was caused by employee negligence.
 Regardless of the causes of the disaster, the recommendations to avoid a repeat of its aftermath were the same.
 Further safety standards were needed and trained professionals in centrally located rescue stations.
-Both were recognised as vital for coal mining safety moving forward.
+Both were recognised as vital for future coal mining safety.
 A report into the incident found unsafe work practices including smoking in the mines, unreliable emergency phone lines and lack of hazard reduction and reporting.
 The inquest revealed that some workers did not have safety lamps.

 The NSW government resisted calls for a Royal Commission, despite persistent lobbying by the Miner's Federation which threatened strike action.
 It was not until the election of the Lang Labor government in 1925 that a broad-ranging Royal Commission into general coal mine safety was set up, charged with "reporting on the best methods of working the state's coal seams compatible with miners' safety".
 Some of the report's recommendations were incorporated into the Mines Regulation (Amendment) Act 1926.
 Jack Baddeley, member for Newcastle, was the Labor Minister of Mines during this period.
 The commission was chaired by Justice Edmunds.